 After escaping from SPECTRE Bond and Paloma find themselves at the bar.
 Bond pours them each a glass of some amber liquid from a square bottle.
 Since the scene is set in Cuba it seems like it should be rum, but it could equally be whisky or any other amber coloured drink.

 It’s been suggested that this is Johnny Walker Black Label, but it is definitely not.
-It does appear to have a black label marked 7 years and has vertical text in white obscured by Bond’s hand that ends SO (or perhaps 50).
+The does appear to have a black label marked 7 years and has vertical text in white obscured by Bond’s hand that ends SO (or perhaps 50).
 After Bond and Paloma down their drinks the bottle is left on the counter.
 It may be possible to identify it when watching frame by frame.

 When Bond visits him in his office, M pours himself a couple of glasses of whisky causing Bond to rebuke him.
 “God, you’re thirsty at the moment”, he tells him.